twitter/libwatchman/README.md

 watchman_free_* functions will free these (as well as any other data that watchman has allocated).
 Watchman never frees anything that it hasn't created.

+## License
+Copyright 2014 Twitter, Inc and other contributors

+Licensed under the MIT license